soderlind/tablepress_chartist/README.md

 ##About

-The [Chartist.js](http://gionkunz.github.io/chartist-js/) extension for [TablePress](https://tablepress.org/) creates a chart based on the data in your TablePress table.
+Using [Chartist.js](http://gionkunz.github.io/chartist-js/), this [TablePress](https://tablepress.org/) extension  creates a chart based on the data in your TablePress table

 ##Usage